Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Abstract

 The widespread availability of cellular devices introduces new threat vectors that allow users or attackers to bypass security policies and physical barriers and bring unauthorized devices into sensitive areas.
 These threats can arise from user non-compliance or deliberate actions aimed at data exfiltration/infiltration via hidden devices, drones, etc. We identify a critical gap in this context: the absence of low-latency systems for high-quality and instantaneous monitoring of cellular transmissions.
 Such low-latency systems are crucial to allow for timely detection, decision (e.g., geofencing or localization), and disruption of unauthorized communication in sensitive areas.
 Operator-based monitoring systems, built for purposes such as people counting or tracking, lack real-time capability, require cooperation across multiple operators, and thus are hard to deploy.
 Operator-independent monitoring approaches proposed in the literature either lack low-latency capabilities or do not scale.

-We propose LTag, the first low-latency, operator-independent and scalable system designed to monitor cellular connections across all operators prior to any user data transmission.
-LTag consists of several downlink sniffers and a distributed network of uplink sniffers that measure both downlink protocol information and uplink signal characteristics at multiple locations to gain a detailed spatial image of uplink signals.
-LTag aggregates the recorded information, processes it, and provides a decision about the connection all prior to connection establishment of a UE.
-To evaluate LTag, we deployed it in the context of geofencing, where LTag was able to determine if the signals originate from inside or outside of an area within 2.3 ms of the initial base station-to-device message, therefore enabling prompt and targeted suppression of communication before any user data was transmitted.
-LTag achieved 99.66\% geofencing classification accuracy, using only the information collected before the connection establishment.
+We propose WaveTag, the first low-latency, operator-independent, and scalable system designed to monitor 5G and LTE connections across all operators prior to any user data transmission.
+WaveTag consists of several downlink receivers and a distributed network of uplink receivers that measure both downlink protocol information and uplink signal characteristics at multiple locations to gain a detailed spatial image of uplink signals.
+WaveTag then aggregates the recorded information, processes it, and provides a decision about the connection before the UE completes connection establishment.
+To evaluate WaveTag, we deployed it in the context of geofencing, where WaveTag was able to determine whether the signals originate from inside or outside of an area within 2.3 ms of the initial base station-to-device message, therefore enabling prompt and targeted suppression of communication before any user data was transmitted.
+WaveTag achieved 99.66\% geofencing classification accuracy, using only the information collected before connection establishment.
+Finally, we conduct a real-world uplink measurement evaluation on a commercial 5G SA network.